-- 1. Demonstrates increasing ability to formulate and manage anesthetic care plans with lessening guidance and consultation for all types of patients and surgery. - 2.
-Demonstrates knowledge of pharmacology and pathophysiology as basis for selection of agents/drugs to be used; selection is also based upon needs of patient and surgeon. - 3.
-Correctly performs an anesthesia interview on all patients assigned; is able to determine ASA status.
+- Formulates and manage anesthetic care plans with lessening guidance and consultation for all types of patients and surgery. - 2.
+Applies knowledge of pharmacology and pathophysiology as basis for selection of agents/drugs to be used; selection is also based upon needs of patient and surgeon.
+Incorporates evidence-based practice into plan of care. - 3.
+Conducts an anesthesia assessment interview on all patients assigned and determines ASA status.